hexdump/dotfiles/tsuru-config/README.md

 Since XCode takes a while to download and install, you can run through the `macOS Configuration` concurrently with the `Development Tools` section.

 ## Disable unused iCloud services
-Under the `iCloud` menu in System Preferences, I've disabled the following:
+Under the `Apple ID` menu in System Preferences, I've disabled the following:

 - iCloud Drive
-- Siri
 - News
 - Stocks
 - Home